At a Glance

 - Benedict College is the 2nd HBCU in the nation and the 1st in South Carolina to receive national accreditation for its Environmental Health Program by the Environmental Health Accreditation Council (EHAC).

-- Benedict College is accredited by Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
+- Benedict College is accredited by Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of Benedict College.

 - Benedict College was one of the 48 colleges competing in Los Angeles for the 2016 Honda Campus All-Star Challenge National Championship.
 Benedict made it to the Elite Top 8 and as a 2016 Quarter Finalist, Benedict received $10,000.